 “Tilapia is a worldwide relevant species for the aquaculture industry and has demonstrated positive results as a fish silage incorporated into diets due to its nutritional quality,” the researchers said.
 However, there is no information about the use of TPWS with shrimp in a biofloc system, they added.

 During the feeding trials, juvenile L. vannamei were raised at a 63 shrimp/m2 density in either a biofloc or clear-water conditions for 45 days and received one of five diets, the researchers said.

-The diets for both systems were isocaloric and isoproteic included a varying level of tilapia silage (TPWS) at 0, 1.5%, 3%, 4.5% and 6% inclusion, they said.
+The diets for both systems were isocaloric and isoproteic included a varying level of tilapia silage (TPWS) at 0, 1.5%, 3%, 4.5% and 6% inclusion.
 The biofloc used was formed prior to the feeding trial.

 The TPWS was generated using Nile tilapia filet residue including “head, bones, skin, fins and viscera,” the said.
-Acid silage was generated, dried, ground and the pH neutralized before using in trial diets.
+Acid silage was generated, dried, ground and the pH neutralized before being used in the trial diets.

 “In regards to proximate analysis, the results demonstrated that TPWS contained 83.8% dry matter, 33.7% crude protein, 37.4% crude lipid, and 21.5% ash based on dry matter,” they added.

 Water quality measures were monitored twice daily, and all shrimp were weighed at the start and end of the experiment, the researchers said.
 Final body weight, specific growth rate (SGR), survival and feed conversion ratio (FCR) were determined.

 Overall, no interactions were found between the system and the diet, the researchers said.
 Survival remained above 85% for all diets and systems.